KemalSahin2001/word-infector/README.md

 # word infector
- word infection using pettern and spacy
+ word infection using pettern and spacy for wordbaze